ctlee/BioChemCoRe-2018/docs/system-prep/tutorial.md

 In the MSA window, click on `File > Import Sequence`.
 Then go one directory up and load HSP90.fasta.
 Ensure that the loaded sequence begins with "VETFA" and ends with "TLFVE".
 Now, click the "Pairwise Alignment" button, which looks like two blue arrows going opposite directions.
 This will align the protein sequences.

 Do you have any dark-shaded residues extending past the beginning or end of the reference sequence?
 If so, return to the main Maestro window and open the sequence viewer (`Window > Sequence Viewer`).
-Then go to the sequence view at the bottom of the window, and right-click any overhanging residues you observed and click "Delete"
+Then go to the sequence view at the bottom of the window, and right-click any overhanging residues you observed and click "Delete."

+If you have deleted any C-terminal residues, there may be an additional nitrogen that was not deleted.
+Right click on this nitrogen in the structure (if it exists) and delete it.

+Your structure should contain only Chain A, your ligand, and waters.
+If you have any extra solvents right click and delete them.

+**Have a mentor check your structure!**

 6. With Chain A selected, click the "Protein Preparation" button in the top bar.
 This will open up the Protein Preparation workflow tab.